Shellfish Safety Information

 Year-Round Closures — Clams, Oysters, and Mussels |

 Closures may be subject to change.
-Always check current WDFW season and DOH water quality status the same day you plan to harvest at |
+Always check the current WDFW shellfish season information and the DOH water quality status on the same day you plan to harvest to ensure safe and legal shellfish gathering. |

 Beach Name |